Are Nuts Good for Managing Blood Sugar?

 A randomized study found that snacking on almonds reduced blood glucose levels and improved feelings of satiety in people at risk for diabetes.
 They also experienced no weight gain.5

-In an earlier trial, researchers found that eating 60g of almonds a day as part of a healthy diet reduced fasting glucose levels and markers of insulin resistance.
-The participants also had improvements in their body fat and reduced total cholesterol and LDL levels.6
+In an earlier trial, researchers found that eating 60g of almonds daily as part of a healthy diet reduced fasting glucose levels and markers of insulin resistance.
+The participants also improved their body fat and reduced total cholesterol and LDL levels.6

 An illustration of roasted cashews

-Cashews have gotten a bad rap because they are higher in saturated fat than other nuts, however, some research has shown that eating cashews in place of a high carbohydrate snack improved cholesterol and LDL cholesterol levels.9
+Cashews have gotten a bad rap because they are higher in saturated fat than other nuts; however, some research has shown that eating cashews instead of a high carbohydrate snack improves cholesterol and LDL cholesterol levels.9

-A small study of 50 people with type 2 diabetes looked at those who ate cashews daily for 8 weeks compared to those who did not.
-The cashew eaters had lower serum insulin levels and reduced LDL cholesterol to HDL cholesterol ratios.
-More research is needed but these results are promising and cashews and cashew products can be part of a healthy diet.10
+A small study of 50 people with type 2 diabetes looked at those who ate cashews daily for eight weeks compared to those who did not.
+The cashew eaters had lower serum insulin levels and reduced LDL to HDL cholesterol ratios.
+More research is needed, but these results are promising, and cashews and cashew products can be part of a healthy diet.10

 An illustration of pistachios, unshelled

-Now that shelled pistachios are so readily available (and easier to eat) you may be wondering if pistachios are a nut you should include in your diet.
-Especially if you are trying to maintain your weight and stabilize your blood sugar.
+Now that shelled pistachios are readily available (and easier to eat), you may wonder if pistachios are a nut you should include in your diet, especially if you are trying to maintain your weight and stabilize your blood sugar.

-In a small study, eating pistachios with white bread reduced the glycemic response significantly.12
+In a small study, eating pistachios with white bread significantly reduced glycemic response.12

-Another recent study found that people with diabetes who ate pistachios twice a day had lower blood sugar levels compared to people who ate none.13
+Another recent study found that people with diabetes who ate pistachios twice daily had lower blood sugar levels than those who ate none.13

 An illustration of peanuts, unshelled

-Peanuts are a good source of plant-based protein and 80% of their fat comes from unsaturated fats.
-They are also very low on the glycemic index scale and are helpful in stabilizing blood sugar levels.15
+Peanuts are a good source of plant-based protein, and 80% of their fat comes from unsaturated fats.
+They are also very low on the glycemic index scale and help stabilize blood sugar levels.15

-In another small study with people with type 2 diabetes, eating peanuts and almonds in place of a higher starch food resulted in improvements in blood sugar levels and no change in body mass index.17
+In another small study with people with type 2 diabetes, eating peanuts and almonds instead of a higher starch food resulted in improvements in blood sugar levels and no change in body mass index.17

 An illustration of a pecan, shelled

-Pecans are higher in fat than other nuts, but some of that fat comes from ALA omega-3 fatty acids which have some anti-inflammatory properties and are a good source of zinc.
+Pecans are higher in fat than other nuts, but some of that fat comes from ALA omega-3 fatty acids, which have anti-inflammatory properties and are a good source of zinc.

 In a small study with overweight and obese patients, eating 1.5 oz. of pecans daily reduced fasting insulin and improved insulin resistance.
-The patients also had improvements in their cardiovascular risk with reductions in total cholesterol and LDL cholesterol levels and reduced blood pressure.19
+The patients also improved their cardiovascular risk by reducing total cholesterol and LDL cholesterol levels and blood pressure.19

 An illustration of a walnut, shelled

-Walnuts are known to have a positive impact on blood lipid levels but their impact on blood sugar levels has been less clear.
+Walnuts are known to positively impact blood lipid levels, but their impact on blood sugar levels needs to be clarified.
 In a large study with people at high risk for diabetes, those who ate walnuts, compared to those who didn’t, had a lower risk of developing diabetes.21

-Tree nuts and peanuts are nutrient-rich foods that offer many other health benefits and should be part of a healthy diet.2,22
+Tree nuts and peanuts are nutrient-rich foods with many other health benefits and should be part of a healthy diet.2, 22

-• Heart Health: While nuts are high in calories and fat, the fat they contain is “good” fat, called unsaturated fats.
-They are rich in mono and polyunsaturated fats which are known to lower total cholesterol and LDL cholesterol levels which reduces the risk of heart disease.2,22
+While nuts are high in calories and fat, they contain “good” fat, called unsaturated fats.
+They are rich in mono and polyunsaturated fats, known to lower total cholesterol and LDL cholesterol levels, reducing the risk of heart disease.2, 22

-• Gut Health: Nuts are a good source of dietary fiber and healthy fatty acids and antioxidants.
+Nuts are a good source of dietary fiber, healthy fatty acids, and antioxidants.
 They provide nutrients for healthy bacteria to use throughout our GI tract.
-Early research in this area shows that nuts may have an impact on the health of our GI tract.23 More research is needed to fully understand how they can be beneficial.
+Early research in this area shows that nuts may impact our GI tract's health.
+More research is needed to fully understand how they can be beneficial.23

-• Brain health: In a large systematic review, walnuts showed a beneficial effect on brain function, including improvements in memory in older adults.24 Walnuts are rich in ALA Omega 3 fatty acids, which help to reduce inflammation and have neuroprotective effects.
+In a large systematic review, walnuts showed a beneficial effect on brain function, including improvements in memory in older adults.
+Walnuts are rich in ALA Omega 3 fatty acids, which help to reduce inflammation and have neuroprotective effects.24

-• Weight control: While nuts are high in fat and calories, they often replace other foods in the diet.
-Research does not show that people who eat nuts experience an increase in weight.2
+While nuts are high in fat and calories, they often replace other foods.
+Research does not show that people who eat nuts experience increased weight.2

 Are There Any Nuts You Should Avoid?

+Sugar-coated and honey-roasted nuts may contain extra sugar.
 The same can is true for chocolate and yogurt-coated nuts.
 That chocolate or yogurt coating often contains a lot of sugar.
-Look at the ingredient list and you'll see that sugar is one of the first ingredients.
+Look at the ingredient list, and you'll see that sugar is one of the first ingredients.

 Why Are Stable Blood Sugar Levels Important?

-So what’s going on?
 When you eat a lot of sugar or eat inconsistently, your blood sugar bounces up and down.
 Your pancreas tries to keep up and starts releasing too much insulin.
-Over time your cells stop responding to insulin, which is called insulin resistance.
-Insulin resistance may lead to an increased risk of type 2 diabetes, cardiovascular disease, and weight gain.4
+Over time, your cells stop responding to insulin, called insulin resistance.
+Insulin resistance may increase the risk of type 2 diabetes, cardiovascular disease, and weight gain.4

 Get more information about weight loss, glucose monitors, and living a healthier life